-When enrolling at ReGeneration, families are asked if their child has a disability or an IEP from his or her previous school.
-We use this information to formally request school records from the child's previous school and identify if there is an IEP and evaluation results.
-Once a student enrolls, the case manager discusses the IEP with the family, observes the child's performance at school, and revises the IEP to adhere to effective practice and truly provide an individualized education for the child.
+Identification.
+Upon enrolling at ReGeneration, families are asked if their child has a disability or an Individualized Education Plan (IEP) from his or her previous school.
+We use this information to formally request school records and evaluation reports from the child's previous school.
+The Special Education Coordinator discusses the IEP with the family, observes the child's performance at school, and revises the IEP to adhere to effective practice and provide a truly individualized education.